armaansd/pac-mAIn/docs/final.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/co5hQgN6pi8" frameborder="0" allowfullscreen>
 </iframe>

+As shown in the demonstrations, the agent is adept at collecting diamonds.
+When the agent observes a nearby zombie, it will avoid it.

 ## Evaluation: Q-Learning

-<p> We found that our agent trained with Q-Learning performed poorly in our new environment.
-Due to the zombie being a moving entity, it made q-value entries involving player death not accurate. </p>
+<p> We found that our agent trained with tabular Q-Learning performed poorly in our new environment.
+A major limitation of tabular Q-learning is that it applies only to discrete action and state spaces.
+Due to the zombie being a moving entity, it made q-value entries involving player death inaccurate and resulted in inefficient learning. </p>

 ### Qualitative
-<p>Compared to PPO, Q-Learning took longer for the agent to reach a solution (collect all diamonds).
-We assume its due </p>
+<p>Compared to PPO, was unable to effectively learn to avoid the zombie while collecting diamonds.</p>

 ### Quantitative
+<p>Compared to PPO, Q-Learning took longer for the agent to reach a solution (collect all diamonds).</p>

 <H2>Resources Used</H2>